 Training and Staff Development

 Coombe House also operates an active training programme, providing staff with numerous opportunities to gain qualifications in accordance with new national care standards.
 Other training opportunities are linked to external qualifications such as health and safety, food hygiene, first aid, fire safety and moving & handling.
-We currently have 4 staff who have undertaken a year of study with Dementia Care Matters and the University of Surrey – One year course at diploma level Person Centred dementia care “an emotional journey”
+Several staff have undertaken a year of study with Dementia Care Matters and the University of Surrey – One year course at diploma level Person Centred dementia care “an emotional journey”

 The benefits of staff training and development have been measured in a number of ways, including the development of a motivated, multi-skilled workforce that is committed to delivering the highest standard of care.
 We believe this has helped us to enjoy a 100% occupancy rate, although this means operating a waiting list.